 Play is not only fun, but it’s conducive to building culture, inspiring creative confidence and bringing people together—it was an essential part of building human bonds and community at this year’s Global Social Impact House.
 Each day, we opened the day with games and playful exercises that allowed fellows to engage in the creative process and generate more out-of-the-box ideas for their ventures.
 By inviting play into the curriculum, we created a safe space for failure, vulnerability, and possibility.

 Every fellow is selected to be part of the Social Impact House program because they want to make a positive impact in the world.
 Our goal is to help fellows clarify their “how” and own their “why.”
 Each morning we started with an active reflection to frame the day ahead.
-It was equally important for us to create space for everyone to look within and reconnect to the purpose that drives their work and lives.
+It was equally important for us to create i-ching, everyone to look within and reconnect to the purpose that drives their work and lives.

 At the end of the week, everyone had the opportunity to share a story from their life, which made their purpose and vision come alive.
 They shared their plans – both bold and concrete – to make the change they want to see in the world.
 In our quick moving, interconnected world, we sometimes don’t give ourselves the time to slow down and reevaluate what’s truly important and meaningful for us.
 The exploration of what makes us come alive and come into our true, authentic selves is an incredibly important part of GSIH.